Lynn2507/AirBnb-Clone/README.md

 # AirBnb-Clone
-This single webpage is completed using HTML, CSS React and JavaScript
+This is clone of AirBnb single webpage that is completed using HTML, CSS, JavaScript and React

 Covered
 - Props